 From there, politicians will invent new ways of denying help to families, such as imposing unrealistic labor requirements on aid to the poor.
 Democrats may mock Republicans’ labor requirements, but they have yet to challenge the dominant conception of poverty that fuels such petty politics.
 Instead of offering a counter-narrative to America’s deserving moral trope, liberals in general have submitted to it, perhaps even embraced it, thinking that the public will not support aid that doesn’t require the poor to submit to the low-paying jobs they now have at their disposal.
 Even the stalwarts of the progressive movement seem to reserve economic prosperity for the full-time worker.

 Senator Bernie Sanders once stated, echoing a long list of Democrats who have come before and after him: “No one who works 40 hours a week should live in poverty.
 Sure, but what about people who work 20 or 30 hours, like Vanessa?
 While Washington continues to demand more vulnerable workers, it has demanded little from employers in the form of living wages or job security, creating a labor market in which the biggest disincentive to work is not social assistance but the terrible jobs available.
-Judging by the current state of the nation's poverty agenda, it seems that most people who create federal and state policies don't know many people like Vanessa.
+Many people avoid taking a low wage job because the pay and benefits are insufficient to meet their needs, and even those who work a full time job in gig work or low-wage sectors often lack basic benefits and security.
+Judging by the current state of the nation’s poverty agenda, it seems that most people who create federal and state policies don’t know many people like Vanessa.
 Meanwhile, this is the richest Congress in history, with one in 13 members belonging to the richest 1 percent.

 From such a high position, poverty seems like a minor problem, a little less exhausting, and work seems like a bigger solution, something more rewarding.
 But when we reduce the problem, the solution is reduced by it; when small solutions are applied to a huge problem, they don’t work; and when weak anti-poverty initiatives don’t work, many raise their hands and argue that we must stop spending money on the problem altogether.
 Cheap solutions only make the problem cheaper.
 Thanks for the kind response, Brendan.